 Organic compost is the best way to fertilize your lawn optimally.
 It improves the soil condition and increases its ability to retain moisture in the soil.

-One way you can increase the yield is by doing "branching."
-The branching helps make vines grow strong that allows it to support the more prominent and massive pumpkins.
+One way you can increase the yield is by doing “branching.”
+The branching helps make vines grow strong which allows it to support the more prominent and massive pumpkins.

 When the vine grows up to 2 feet long, you should pinch out the tips to stimulate growth.

 You can also remove smaller and weaker female flowers during the first three weeks of growing.
 It encourages healthy and more vigorous flowers to remain.
 That improves the quality of pumpkin growth and increases the yield.

 How many pumpkins per acre can you grow?